 Determine what is critical first – Before you can begin to prioritize resources, reserves, and reporting requirements, you first have to determine what matters most.
-You will have to decide this both for your customers as well as organization.
+Priorities should drive decisions.
+You will have to rank priorities both for your customers’ needs as well as for your organization’s.
 Let your customers decide what is critical, while at the same time, ensure you communicate the full level of effort that would be required to provide full redundancy of services.
 Many of your customers will desire to have zero disruption, but when they see the price tag, they will realize that they have to make some tough decisions.
 Internally, you will have to make the same challenging choices.
 Your workforce will likely be impacted, and you will have to consider how to not just provide redundancy in equipment, but also in people.
 Consider what technical skills, and access, members of your team bring.
 Then think through how their absence in a time of crisis may impact your organization.

 Set realistic objectives – As much as you would like to ensure zero disruption in services in the event of a disaster your organization may not have the money or manpower to deliver such results.
-By first determining your priorities, you can then scale how much you can deliver based on the means of your organization.
+By first determining your priorities, you can then scale how much you can deliver based on your means.

 Do not over promise and under deliver – The last thing you want to do is promise 100% assured continuity in communications when you have known gaps in redundancy in your power, means of transmission, services infrastructure, or skilled personnel.
 You owe it to your customers, and your team, to identify precisely what you can guarantee both for continuity and recovery of services.